daliendev/gitpod-install-neovim/Readme.md

 ### How:

 By setting `https://github.com/daliendev/gitpod-install-neovim` as Gitpod Dotfiles repository in [gitpod.io/preferences](https://gitpod.io/preferences),
-Neovim will be installed with the appropriate [configuration](https://github.com/daliendev/astro-nvim) in every Gitpod workspace.
+Neovim will be installed with an Astro-Neovim [configuration](https://github.com/daliendev/astro-nvim) in every Gitpod workspace.
+*(you may update the script with the URL of your own repository if needed)*

 #### (Optional) Get a Nerd Font
 *(install it on the system, e.g. on Windows for WSL2)*